Bridget Kibbey

 BIO

 With the harp as her emblem, and virtuosity and expression to burn, Bridget Kibbey is in demand for innovative, virtuosic performances that expand the expressive range of her instrument and take audiences on transcendent journeys through time, world cultures, musical genres, and emotional depth.
-She adeptly and divinely interprets the masters—Bach, Debussy, Ravel—bringing “a fresh face to the familiar music” (Seattle City Arts Magazine), while also being a bold advocate of genre-crossing storytelling and the addition of consequential new music to the cannon.
+She adeptly and divinely interprets the masters—Bach, Debussy, Ravel—bringing “a fresh face to the familiar music” (Seattle City Arts Magazine), while also being a bold advocate of genre-crossing storytelling and the addition of consequential new music to the canon.

 On a mission to illuminate the powerful, expressive range of the concert harp for new audiences worldwide, Bridget leans into her chameleon tendencies—and love for producing her own touring projects—which has led to a busy and kaleidoscopic touring schedule, from appearance with major orchestras to hosts of curation-meets-performance appearances.
 She has a special commitment to using music new and old to weave and showcase deep connections across cultures—from the baroque to the French Belle Époque, to Persian modes to Nuevo Latino traditions, and beyond.